alexgossalexgoss/Summer2024_RPI/README.md

 ### Using the Blueprint Actor Template
 - Like with the parent material, you will ***copy*** "BP_HybridObject_Parent" from the "Copy From Here" folder into your "Blueprints" folder.
 - For this object, Please rename it "BP_yourLastName_yourFirstName".
-- You do not need to make any edits to this blueprint.
+- You do not need to make any edits to this blueprint via the content browser.
 - To use it, drag it into the viewport with ***your level active*** and edit its properties to the bottom right.
 - ![image](https://github.com/alexgossalexgoss/Summer2024_RPI/assets/122226156/e9a277ef-8242-4d6f-a886-70b1de1a4dfa)
 - with this object now an actor in the game level will need to add you: